Get Out on the Water in the Bay of Islands

 2. Sail Away in the Bay

 Sailing trips in the Bay of Islands really is a way to make an activity your own.
 Get as involved or relaxed as you want with opportunities to learn sailing techniques.
-After a day exploring the bay by the power of the elements with Barefoot Sailing Adventures, R. Tucker Thompson or Vigilant Yacht Charters you’ll understand why sailing is such a favourite Kiwi pastime.
+After a day exploring the bay by the power of the elements with Barefoot Sailing Adventures (more info on Viator and Tripadvisor), R. Tucker Thompson (on Viator and Tripadvisor) or Vigilant Yacht Charters (on Viator and Tripadvisor) you’ll understand why sailing is such a favourite Kiwi pastime.
 There are options to take an all-day island-hopping cruise, a sunset cruise or an overnight cruise.
+See more experiences like this in the 8 Luxury Activities in the Bay of Islands.

 Location: Paihia Wharf and Paihia Beach